East Hampton, New York: Anglo-European settlement

 East Hampton was the first English settlement in the state of New York.
 In 1639 Lion Gardiner purchased land, what became known as Gardiner's Island, from the Montaukett people.
 In 1648 a royal British charter recognized the island as a wholly contained colony, independent of both New York and Connecticut.
-It kept that status until after the American Revolution, when it came under New York State and the Town of East Hampton authority.
+It kept that status until after the American Revolution, when it came under New York State authority due to The Treaty of Paris becoming officially effective on May 12, 1784, when the formal ratifications were exchanged in Paris.
+East Hampton officially became an organized town known as the Town of East Hampton under New York State law on March 7, 1788, when the State Legislature passed Chapter 64 of the Laws of 1788 ("An Act for Dividing the Counties of this State into Towns").

 On June 12, 1640, nine Puritan families from Lynn, Massachusetts landed at what is now known as Conscience Point, in Southampton; some later migrated to present-day East Hampton.
 Among the first English settlers in East Hampton were John Hand, Thomas Talmage, Daniel Howe, Thomas Thomson, John Mulford, William Hedges, Ralph Dayton, Thomas Chatfield and Thomas Osborn.

 The Mulford Farmhouse, on James Lane, is the best-preserved 17th-century English colonial house in East Hampton.
 The barn dates to 1721, and the complex is operated as a living museum.
 It is listed on the National Register of Historic Places.
 The house was built in 1680 for Josiah Hobart, a prominent early settler, named in the first formal deed of conveyance of East Hampton.
 This was known as the East-Hampton Pattent [sic] or Dongan Patent.
 The 1686 instrument granting the Town of East Hampton to its new proprietors was signed by Thomas Dongan, then Governor of New York.
 The patent named Capt.
 Hobart one of "Trustees of the freeholders and commonalty of the town of East-Hampton".
 Sons of Rev. Peter Hobart, founding minister of Old Ship Church in Hingham, Massachusetts, Josiah Hobart and his brother Joshua both migrated to Long Island with their families.
 Josiah Hobart settled in East Hampton, where he served as High Sheriff of Suffolk County.
 His brother Joshua, a minister, went to Southold, where he served the town for 45 years.

 Isaac Van Scoy from Amagansett wed Mercy Edwards in February 1757, and during the spring of that year, the couple relocated to the region referred to as Northwest or Alewife Brook Neck, located approximately six miles north of East Hampton Village.
 This Northwest "Ghost town" settlement during the mid 1800s saw development due to Northwest Harbor, later it was deemed too shallow for deep draft ships and the harbor moved to Sag Harbor, leading to the settlements demise.